Triggertrap/triggertrap-ada/README.md

 7. Ada project files
 8. EEPROM addresses
 9. Creating a new mode
+10. Notes on building firmware

 ##1.
 About Triggertrap Ada

-Ada is a project created by Triggertrap (http://triggertrap.com), designed to be the world's fastest and easiest to use high-speed camera trigger.
+Ada is a project created by Triggertrap (triggertrap.com), designed to be the world's fastest and easiest to use high-speed camera trigger.
 An initial prototype was created for a Kickstarter project (tri.gg/kickstarter2), and a significant of additional work was completed in order to bring the product to market.

 Triggertrap was unsuccessful in putting Ada into production, but are releasing the work completed under a GPLv3 open source licence.
 For full information about where to find all open-source parts of Ada, please see: http://tri.gg/adasource

-The electronics and firmware for Ada was developed by Cubik Innovation (http://cubik-innovation.co.uk).
-Some additional changes to the firmware was done by Nick Johnson of Arachnid Labs (http://arachnidlabs.com).
+The electronics and firmware for Ada was developed by Cubik Innovation (cubik-innovation.co.uk).
+Some additional changes to the firmware was done by Nick Johnson of Arachnid Labs (arachnidlabs.com).

 For discussion about this source code, please see the Triggertrap Ada forum - http://forum.triggertrap.com/categories/triggertrap-ada